-Internal.
+- Internal.
 An internal point of a given domain depends only on points of the same domain.
-If all points of a domain are assigned to one process, then a computational step (e.g., a matrix-vector product) of the equations associated with the internal points requires no data items from other domains and no communications.
+If all points of a domain are assigned to one process, then a computational step (e.g., a matrix-vector product) of the equations associated with the internal points requires no data items from other domains and no communications. - Boundary.

-- Boundary.
 A point of a given domain is a boundary point if it depends on points belonging to other domains. - Halo.
 A halo point for a given domain is a point belonging to another domain such that there is a boundary point which depends on it.
 Whenever performing a computational step, such as a matrix-vector product, the values associated with halo points are requested from other domains.
-A boundary point of a given domain is a halo point for (at least) another domain; therefore the cardinality of the boundary points set denotes the amount of data sent to other domains. - Overlap.
-An overlap point is a boundary point assigned to multiple domains.
-Any operation that involves an overlap point has to be replicated for each assignment.
+A boundary point of a given domain is usually a halo point for some other domain2; therefore the cardinality of the boundary points set denotes the amount of data sent to other domains.